elderflamevandle/MultiAgent-Workflow-CrewAI/README.md

 If you'd like to contribute to this project, please feel free to submit a pull request or open an issue on the project's GitHub repository.

 # License
-This project is licensed under the Apache Licence 2.0.
+This project is licensed under the MIT Licence.